tetsuo/tetsuo.github.io/articles/merely-monadic-go.md

 > Package [warp](https://github.com/onur1/warp) provides a collection of experimental Monad implementations in Go.

-Since Go version 1.18 introduced [generics](https://go.dev/blog/intro-generics), a long-awaited feature enabling [parametric polymorphism](https://en.wikipedia.org/wiki/Parametric_polymorphism), implementing Monads in Go has become more feasible.
-This post, inspired by Philip Wadler's Featherweight Go presentation, demonstrates how generics simplify these implementations.
+The introduction of [generics](https://go.dev/blog/intro-generics) in Go 1.18—a long-awaited feature enabling [parametric polymorphism](https://en.wikipedia.org/wiki/Parametric_polymorphism)—has greatly simplified implementing functional patterns, making the language more appealing and practical for functional programmers.

-Before we proceed, it’s important to note that Go’s core strengths lie in imperative programming rather than functional abstractions like Monads.
-For example, for most use cases, the [rate](https://pkg.go.dev/golang.org/x/time/rate) package is likely a more suitable option than implementing a Monad to abstract over channels.
+Before we dive in, it's worth noting that Go’s core strengths are rooted in imperative programming rather than functional abstractions like Monads.
+For example, if you’re only interested in batching or delaying incoming data, the [rate](https://pkg.go.dev/golang.org/x/time/rate) package is likely more suitable than implementing a Monad to manage channels.
 Nonetheless, exploring monadic patterns provides valuable insights.
-Let’s begin by comparing polymorphism in Haskell and Go.
+Let's begin by comparing polymorphism in Haskell and Go.

 ## Polymorphism in Haskell